 Who can apply for BUILD?

-If you are interested in a career and advanced degrees in health-related research and have at least one year (Fellows) or two years (Scholars) left before completing your undergraduate degree, you can apply for the CSULB BUILD program.
 Although all students, regardless of background are welcome, you are strongly encouraged to apply if you have any of the following characteristics:

 - You are from a traditionally underrepresented group in the biomedical, clinical, behavioral and social sciences

 - You have demonstrated personal achievement or endured life challenges that can contribute to the diverse perspectives in health-related research (e.g., first-generation college student, limited English proficiency, disability, geographic residency, refugee status, financially disadvantaged backgrounds, etc.)

 - You have a commitment to community service or underserved populations

 Based on the criteria listed above, if you are ineligible to apply to BUILD, then please use the following link to view other research and funding opportunities for CSULB students: Research & Funding Opportunities for CSULB Students